The health of refugees and asylum seekers in Europe

-Public Health England – GOV.UK – Migrant health guide: countries A to Z
+Migrant health guide countries A to Z (Public Health England 2017)

 Cochrane Library Special Collection – Health of refugees and asylum seekers in Europe.
 This Special Collection is also available in Spanish: La salud de los refugiados y solicitantes de asilo en Europa, hosted by Cochrane Iberoamérica.

-Filges T., Montgomery E., Kastrup M., Klint Jørgensen A.M.
-The impact of detention on the health of asylum seekers.
+Filges T., Montgomery E., Kastrup M., et al. The impact of detention on the health of asylum seekers.
 Campbell Collaboration Library 2015-09-01 Volume 11, number 13.

-Hannigan A, O’Donnell P, O’Keeffe M, MacFarlane A. How do variations in definitions of ‘migrant’ and their application influence the access of migrants to health care services?
+Hannigan A., O’Donnell P., O’Keeffe M., et al. How do variations in definitions of ‘migrant’ and their application influence the access of migrants to health care services?
 Copenhagen: WHO Regional Office for Europe; 2016 (Health Evidence Network (HEN) synthesis report 46).

 Nakeyar, C., and Frewen, P. A. (2016).
 Evidence-based care for Iraqi, Kurdish, and Syrian asylum seekers and refugees of the Syrian civil war: A systematic review.
 Canadian Psychology/Psychologie canadienne, 57(4), 233-245